Setting up easels...

 Process and Design

-Using an innovative method, we will construct a new structure underneath the existing bridge.
-We will then remove the current bridge and replace it with asphalt paving during one weekend I-5 full closure in both directions.
+We will construct a new structure underneath the existing I-5 bridge, then rebuild the roadway above during one weekend full closure of I-5 in both directions in summer 2024.

 How We Will Replace the Bridge

-1. Build a replacement bridge, which means building a detour bridge and shifting traffic to it during construction, creating major impacts on I-5 for almost two years.
+1. Build a replacement bridge, which means building an on-site temporary detour bridge and shifting traffic to it during construction, creating major impacts on I-5 for almost two years.

-2. Build a new support structure underneath I-5, then replace the bridge deck and pave over the new structure over one weekend closure of I-5.
+2. Build a new structure underneath I-5 and rebuild the roadway during one weekend full closure of I-5.

 We chose option 2 because it means lower costs, shorter construction time, fewer traffic impacts, less nighttime noise in the community, fewer environmental impacts and improved safety for workers and travelers.